Abandoned buildings on North Brother Island. Source: Christopher Payne

 We previously discussed North Brother Island on a tour of New York City’s other islands.
 Today, we’re looking deeper at North Brother Island’s unstable past, via photographs from Christopher Payne and The Kingston Lounge.

 Location of North Brother Island in relation to New York’s boroughs.
 Source: DailyMail UK

 In 1881, Riverside Hospital was commissioned on North Brother Island due to overcrowding on other island quarantine hospitals in New York.
 The facility treated everything from smallpox to tuberculosis, taking in unfortunate patients who were forcibly removed from Manhattan’s streets due to their contagious diseases.
 It was here in 1907 that the notorious Typohid Mary was confined.
 Mary didn’t exhibit symptoms and refused to admit she was a carrier, leading to her exile after outbreaks in the places she worked.
 After two decades of quarantine, she died on the island in 1938, followed by the hospital’s closure shortly after in 1942.

 Isolated from the city by water, North Brother Island was entirely reliant on boats for the transportation of supplies and people until its abandonment in 1960.
-Source: Kingston Lounge
+Source: The Kingston Lounge / Ian Ference

 The Tuberculosis Pavilion in wintertime.
 Source: Christopher Payne

 Since 1880s, the island’s structures still remain standing.
 Source: Christopher Payne